-- implement activities aimed at identifying risks throughout a calendar year; - assess risk occurrence factors and potential consequences of the risks identified; - model the possible and likely outcomes of the risks identified; - analyse and measure potential effects of the risks identified; - match the results against risk consequences materiality qualifiers set out herein. - If the findings of identified risks assessment demonstrate compliance with materiality qualifiers for consequences, then a decision is made to recognise these risks as significant.
+- implement activities aimed at identifying risks throughout a calendar year; - assess risk occurrence factors and potential consequences of the risks identified; - model the possible and likely outcomes of the risks identified; - analyse and measure potential effects of the risks identified; - match the results against criteria for risk consequences materiality set out herein. - If the findings of identified risks assessment demonstrate compliance with materiality criteria for consequences, then a decision is made to recognise these risks as significant.

-4 The Risk Limit (Acceptable Risk) and Total Risk Limit Methodology of the Exchange implementation on the basis of historical data depends on a series of annual parameters continuously taken in a definite period, and a period of 10 years is used as such.
+4 The Risk Limit (Acceptable Risk) and Total Risk Limit Methodology of the Exchange